officialrealTM/mcserver_installer/README.md

  - SSH-Connection to your server
  - Root Access to server (Script need to be executed as root)
- - This script works on Debian 10 ONLY!
+ - This script works on the -->  Supported Distros ONLY!
 (More about compatibility can be found in the FAQ Section)
  - Git needs to be installed on the server (--> Installation)